HIPAA Notice of Privacy Practices for U.S. Residents

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT UNITED STATES RESIDENTS MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-GRAIL, Inc. (“GRAIL,” “we,” or “us”) is required by law to provide individuals with notice of its legal duties and privacy practices with respect to your “Protected Health Information” or “PHI” (defined below).
+GRAIL, LLC. (“GRAIL,” “we,” or “us”) is required by law to provide individuals with notice of its legal duties and privacy practices with respect to your “Protected Health Information” or “PHI” (defined below).
 This Notice of Privacy Practices (“Notice”) describes how we may use and disclose your PHI to carry out treatment, payment, or health care operations, and for other specified purposes that are permitted or required by law.

 GRAIL and the members of its workforce are committed to protecting the privacy and confidentiality of your personal information, genetic information, and laboratory test results.